ArendPeter/JavaGuide/mydoc/3b_DataStorage.md

 byte x4 = 43;
 ~~~

-You can think of computer memory as a continuous series of number.
-So that said one way we could consider storing the data is as follows.
+You can think of computer memory as a continuous series of numbers.
+That said, one way we could consider storing the data is as follows:

 ~~~
 56510343
 ~~~

-The issues with this method becomes clear pretty quickly.
-When the numbers are placed side by side in this manner it's impossible for us to tell where one number starts and another ends.
-Another way we could store them is to apply a rule stating that each number must be three digits and we can add leading zeros where necessary.
+The issues with this method become clear pretty quickly.
+When the numbers are placed side by side in this manner, it's impossible for us to tell where one number starts and another ends.
+Another way we could store them is to apply a rule stating that each number must be three digits, and we can add leading zeros where necessary.

 ~~~
 005065103043
 ~~~

-Of course in reality this isn't actually the way computers see numbers.
-We write our numbers using base ten but since the computer operates on ones and zeros it uses base two (binary) to express these numbers.
+Of course, in reality this isn't actually the way computers see numbers.
+We write our numbers using base ten, but since the computer operates on ones and zeros it uses base two (binary) to express these numbers.

 ## 3.2.2 Quick Binary Lesson